Please see Apply to the MLT Program.

 Folsom Lake College does not discriminate on the basis of age, color, creed, disability, marital status, veteran status, national origin, race, or sex.

-Upon completion of the MLT program, graduates will need to take and pass an American Society for Clinical Pathology (ASCP) national licensing examination.
-Once passed, graduates will then proceed to apply to the State of California for their MLT license.
-Each state has its own set of licensing requirements, so should a graduate wish to relocate to another state, they would need to comply with that particular state's requirements.
+Upon completing the MLT program, graduates must pass the American Society for Clinical Pathology (ASCP) national licensing examination.
+After passing the exam, they can then apply to the State of California for their MLT license.
+Since each state has its own licensing requirements, graduates who wish to relocate must ensure they meet the specific requirements of that state.

-While the MLT program, its prerequisite courses, and general education requirements associated with the A.S.
-Degree in Medical Laboratory Technology often result in meeting state requirements, it is ultimately up to the student to ensure they individually meet all State requirements.
+While the MLT program, along with its prerequisite courses and general education requirements for the A.S.
+Degree in Medical Laboratory Technology, typically aligns with state licensing standards, it is the student’s responsibility to confirm they meet all individual state requirements.